Translate

 Drew Ann Long saw the need for Caroline’s Cart after realizing her daughter would outgrow a typical shopping cart.
 Knowing what was needed, she founded Parent Solution Group, LLC, designed the cart, applied for a patent, and enlisted the services of legal and business professionals to help her bring the cart to market.

-Her mIMG_6822ission was to make Caroline’s Cart available to retailers everywhere, providing a quality product for special needs children that further enables their participation in mainstream society with their family through the common activity of grocery shopping.
+Her mission was to make Caroline’s Cart available to retailers everywhere, providing a quality product for special needs children that further enables their participation in mainstream society with their family through the common activity of grocery shopping.

 There was only one place that shared her dream and had the technical know-how to make a cart worthy of her daughter’s name.